Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 * Users can choose from 3–4 card designs (more card designs may be available later), each design displayed as an image in the card design selection menu.

-#### 3. Recipient Input Field: The system shall provide a dropdown menu to select recipients from all users in the active class, including all instructors.
+#### 3. Recipient Input Field: The system shall provide a dropdown menu to select recipients from all users in each class they are a member of including all instructors.

 * **Acceptance Criteria:**
 * The dropdown lists all available users (first and last name)
 * Users can not select more than one recipient per card.